By: Author John Cunningham. Published: 2020/03/11 at 10:44 am

 - Reduce throttle when finishing out the cut

-You’ll find most modern hobby saws will have been designed to reduce kickback.
-They will have features such as low kickback chains and low kickback bar and all modern saws will have a chain brake fitted.
+You’ll find most modern hobby saws are designed to reduce kickback.
+They have features such as low kickback chains and a low kickback bar, and all modern saws have a chain brake fitted.

-I encourage all saw owners to enlist on a training day, your local hardware store will likely know where these type day courses are held.
+I encourage all saw owners to enlist on a training day; your local hardware store will likely know where these types of day courses are held.

 Why does my chainsaw die at full throttle?
-Your saw dies at full throttle because it is running too lean.
-Top five causes of a lean running engine include:
+A saw dies at full throttle because it is running lean.
+The top five causes of a lean-running chainsaw engine include:

 - “H” jet needs to be adjusted